All Episodes

 Anyway, welcome both of you to the program.

-Well, I I actually agree with you that the speech on Thursday night was really it was slogans, it was it was it wasn't a lot of detailed policy specifics, but we've seen that with her across the board since the beginning of her campaign in contrast to Donald Trump.
+It wasn't a lot of details, policy specifics, but we've seen that with her across the board since the beginning of her campaign in contrast to Donald Trump.

 Yeah.

-I mean, there you are over at the Clinton News Network, and I feel sorry for you every time I watch you, it's painful.
+I mean, there you are over at the Clinton News Network, and I feel sorry for you every time I watch you.

-So on one night I'm watching Jeff on CNN, and there's like twelve people, and they spend an entire hour that Jeff, they're all jumping on him.
+So one night I'm watching Jeff on CNN, and there's like 12 people, and they spend an entire hour that Jeff, they're all jumping on him.

-And I'm right, oh my God, how they can't pay me enough money for to do what you're doing.
+And I'm right, oh my God, they can't pay me enough money to do what you're doing.

-Well, the line, Sean, that uh that struck me is uh she talked about she had a line in there, something to the effect that she wasn't gonna let uh Wall Street take Main Street again and and drive it to all sorts of uh new lows and all this kind of thing.
+Well, the line, Sean, that struck me is she talked about, she had a line in there, something to the effect that she wasn't going to let Wall Street take Main Street again and drive it to all sorts of new lows and all this kind of thing.

-And what is continually left out of this uh dialogue here on the financial crash is the role of none other than Bill Clinton with his national partners in home ownership, which was in essence the the planting the seeds for the financial crash, in which they made it possible, you know, under the grounds that there was racial discrimination for people who didn't have the bucks or the credit to buy homes to to let them do it.
+And what is continually left out of this dialogue here on the financial crash is the role of none other than Bill Clinton with his national partners in home ownership, which was, in essence, the planning the seeds for the financial crash, in which they made it possible, you know, under the grounds that there was racial discrimination for people who didn't have the bucks or the credit to buy homes to let them do it.

-I mean you would think that this just you listened to Hillary last night you would think that just this just happened out of the blue and that's not true.
+I mean, you would think that this just, you listened to Hillary last night, you would think that just this just happened out of the blue.

 And that was number one.